-Gordon Setters have been around for a long time now, but the 4th Duke of Gordon brought it to people’s attention in the 1800s.
+The Gordon Setter has been around for a long time now, but the 4th Duke of Gordon brought it to people’s attention in the 1800s.
 These handsome and proud working dogs are also the largest of all the setters.

 These dogs are acclaimed hunting dogs that specialized in scent work as well as tracking fallen birds.
-In this century, Gordon Setters are family companions, and they love using their scent for games of fetch, incredible stamina, and occasional snacks.
+In this century, the Gordon Setter is a great family companion, and loves using its scent for games of fetch, incredible stamina, and occasional snacks.

 Not only are these dogs handsome, but they are also intelligent and remain loyal to their owners and families.
 They enjoy being part of families and home environments, which is why they are one of the most famous family dogs.